Darmok: Reception

 In 2017, Nerdist ranked "Darmok" the fifth best episode of Star Trek: The Next Generation.

 In 2017, Den of Geek ranked this episode as one of the top 25 "must watch" episodes of Star Trek: The Next Generation.
 They also listed it as one of the top ten ground-breaking episodes of this series.
 They note how Picard must overcome the failure of the universal translator technology to communicate with an alien culture.
 They note how these aliens communicate using stories.

 In 2018, Tom's Guide rated "Darmok" one of the 15 best episodes featuring Picard.

 In 2018, Entertainment Weekly ranked "Darmok" as one of the top ten moments of Picard.
-In 2018, Popular Mechanics highlighted "Darmok" as one of the 12 best Picard episodes, and as recommended viewing for audiences to prepare for a new television series based on that character, Star Trek: Picard.
+In 2018, Popular Mechanics highlighted "Darmok" as one of the twelve best Picard episodes, and as recommended viewing for audiences to prepare for a new television series based on that character, Star Trek: Picard.

 In 2020, Primetimer ranked this one of the top ten episodes for Picard.

 In 2020, Screen Rant ranked "Darmok" the third best episode of the series, noting its unique but great take on contact between alien cultures as Picard must contend with failure of Star Trek's universal translator technology.
 They point out the episode features a "harrowing" confrontation, that features some tense situations as they struggle to communicate.

 In 2020, The Digital Fix said this was the seventh best episode of Star Trek: The Next Generation.

+In 2020, Mike Stoklasa of Red Letter Media ranked this episode among his ten most favourite episode of Star Trek: The Next Generation.

 In 2021, Cinemablend ranked this one of the top ten episodes of TNG.

 A character introduced in this episode, Robin Lefler (played by Ashley Judd), was ranked as the 71st most important character of Starfleet within the Star Trek science fiction universe.
 TV Guide listed Judd's acting role as Ensign Robin Lefler as one of 28 surprising guest acting roles on Star Trek, noting that she appears in this episode "Darmok" and also in "The Game".
 The future romance between Robin and Wesley's character is also noted.

 In 2021, Robert Vaux writing for CBR, said that Paul Winfield was a "terrific" co-star for Stewart, and highlighted this episode among a trio of season five episodes (along with "The Perfect Mate" and "The Inner Light") that he really shined in.

 Releases

-The episode was later released in the United States on November 5, 2002, as part of the season five DVD box set.
-The first Blu-ray release was in the United States on November 18, 2013, followed by the United Kingdom the next day, November 19, 2013.
+The episode was later released in the United States on November 5, 2002, as part of the Season 5 DVD box set.
+The first Blu-ray release was in the United States on November 18, 2013, followed by the United Kingdom the next day.